How to create a text file?

-In the above example, you are using the start command to open notepad with the file "myfile.txt", assuming this file does not exist it would be created and saved in your current directory.
+In this example, you are using the start command to open Notepad with the file "myfile.txt".
+Assuming this file does not exist, it would be created and saved in your current directory.
 If the file did exist, you would be editing that file.

 There are several commands that can be used to create a text file in a Linux shell.
 The easiest command to create, view, and edit a text file or plaintext file is the pico command.
 To use this command, enter the below command at the prompt.

-Tip: the .txt file extension is not required in Linux, it is an extension most commonly found and used with Windows.
-If you do not need the file to opened in Windows, you can have no file extension or rename it to whatever you want.
+Tip: The .txt file extension is not required in Linux.
+It is an extension most commonly found and used with Windows.
+If you do not need the file to open in Windows, you can have no file extension or rename it to whatever you want.